Clubs

 How can we reimburse individuals?

 This step is the responsibility of the club.
 Only club officers can request reimbursements for themselves or other club members.
-Once ASCIT funds have been transferred to the club bursar account, individuals may be reimbursed by submitting a Caltech Help ticket through the following steps/submitting the following information:
+You must wait until the bursars account has sufficient funds to file a reimbursement, typically after ASCIT funds have been transferred to the club bursar account.
+Then individuals may be reimbursed by submitting a Caltech Help ticket through the following steps/submitting the following information:

 Can additional funds be requested?